skykingisepic/epicbox-nodejs/README.md

 Read the epicbox Installation pdf for specifics.

-Includes sample config and service files
+Includes binaries as well as sample config and service files